DanielaK13/Kitchen-Fridge_OpenGL/README.md

 # Kitchen/Fridge

-This is a mini fridge in a kitchen using OpenGL in C:
+This is a mini fridge in a kitchen using OpenGL:

 <img src="textures/fridge.PNG" width="300">
 <img src="textures/kitchen.PNG" width="600">